AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 >[!CONTEXTUALHELP]
 >id="connection_stitchingmetrics"
 >title="Stitching metrics"
->abstract="Stitching metrics are being calculated using a sample set of data, from any data ingested in the last 7 days.<br>This normally differs from the sample data used in the **[!UICONTROL Preview]** table."
+>abstract="Stitching metrics are being calculated using a sample set of data, from any data ingested in the last 7 days.<br>This sample set of data usually differs from the sample data used in the **[!UICONTROL Preview]** table."

 >[!CONTEXTUALHELP]
 >id="connection_stitchingmetrics_gbs_personidcoverage"